aimdoc-ai/mcp-chat-widget/README.md

 ![image](https://github.com/user-attachments/assets/ca477edb-a265-4c60-ac7c-053368b515fa)

 - **Customizable Widgets**: Create chat widgets with custom positions, sizes, and AI providers.
+- **Full Screen Chat**: Integrate a full screen chat experience that fills its parent container.
 - **MCP Tool Support**: Connect to MCP servers to give your chat widgets access to powerful tools like file access, API integrations, and more.
 - **Multiple Providers**: Choose between OpenAI and Anthropic models for each widget.
 - **Conversation History**: Chat history is automatically saved for each session.
 Users can continue conversations where they left off.